Moesif/moesif-nodejs/README.md

 moesifMiddleware.startCaptureOutgoing();

 // 4b.
 Use the Moesif middleware to start capturing incoming API Calls
+// If you have a body parser middleware, apply Moesif middleware after any body parsers.
 // Skip this step if you don't want to capture incoming API calls app.use(moesifMiddleware);